davmac314/dinit/doc/linux/SELINUX.md

 ## Loading the system SELinux policy
 When booted as the system init system, dinit by default will attempt to load the system's SELinux policy and transition itself to a context specified by that policy if not already done so in earlier boot (e.g. by an initramfs).
+This behaviour may be disabled by passing dinit the `--disable-selinux-policy` flag.
+As dinit will always be PID1 in this senario, this can be done by appending the flag to the kernel cmdline.

 The following flowchart provides an overview of the process of loading the policy:
 ```mermaid